 For 1000 copies, I was quoted $20,000 all the way up to $45,000 USD.

 As a side note, over the course of this project I have emailed hundreds of people.
 If I wanted someone’s business and they never replied quickly enough, I dropped them.
-Service was a huge part of my selection process and anyone who didn’t seem to want my money was quickly passed on.
+Service was a huge part of my selection process and anyone who didn’t seem to want my money was quickly passed over.

 All of the companies listed above had fairly quick turn around times for their quotes, which was about 1 to 2 weeks.